feross/cs253.stanford.edu/src/pages/index.md

 ### Grading

+- Assignments (75%)
+- Final Exam (25%)

-Each of the assignments is worth an equal portion (16.6%) your grade.
-There is no midterm or final exam.
+Each assignment is worth 12.5%.
+There is no midterm.

 ### Collaboration Policy